lmbautista/plantcare/README.md

 ![Plantcare][logo-plantcare]

-**LETS GROW UP TOGETHER**.
-Helping to maintain and to improve your cute green place taking care of your plants remotely.
+💚 🪴 &nbsp; We help you to maintain and to improve your cute green place taking care of your plants remotely 💧 💚

 ## Getting started